-- (1) A Senator is disorderly if the Senator- - (a) creates disorder; - (b) knowingly raises a false point of order; - (c) unnecessarily interrupts proceedings or consults in a disruptive manner; - (d) fails to record abstention in a division; - (e) makes allegations without, in the Speaker's opinion, adequate substantiation; or
+- (c) unnecessarily interrupts proceedings or consults in a disruptive manner; - (d) fails to record abstention in a division; - (e) makes allegations without, in the Speaker's opinion, adequate substantiation; or - (f) commits any other breach of these Standing Orders that, in the opinion of the Speaker, constitutes disorderly conduct. - (2) The Speaker may call a Senator whose conduct is disorderly to order, and- - (a) caution the Senator; or - (b) order the Senator to withdraw from the precincts of the Senate for the remainder of that day's sitting.

-- (f) commits any other breach of these Standing Orders that, in the opinion of the Speaker, constitutes disorderly conduct. - (2) The Speaker may call a Senator whose conduct is disorderly to order, and- - (a) caution the Senator; or - (b) order the Senator to withdraw from the precincts of the Senate for the remainder of that day's sitting.
+117. Gross Disorderly Conduct

-111. Gross Disorderly Conduct
+- (1) A Senator commits an act of gross disorderly conduct if the Senator- - (a) defies a ruling or direction of the Speaker or Chairperson of Committees; - (b) declines to retract use of un-parliamentary language or declines to offer apologies, despite having been ordered to do so by the Speaker;

-- (1) A Senator commits an act of gross disorderly conduct if the Senator- - (a) defies a ruling or direction of the Speaker or Chairperson of Committees; - (b) declines to retract use of un-parliamentary language or declines to offer apologies, despite having been ordered to do so by the Speaker; - (c) fails to declare personal interest in a matter before the Senate or a Committee in accordance with Standing Order 93; - (d) persistently makes serious allegations without, in the Speaker's opinion, adequate substantiation;
+- (c) fails to declare personal interest in a matter before the Senate or a Committee in accordance with Standing Order 99; - (d) persistently makes serious allegations without, the Speaker's opinion, adequate substantiation; - (e) deliberately gives false information to the Senate: - votes more than once in breach of these Standing Orders or persistently fails to record abstention in a division; - (g) votes on any question in which the Senator has a pecuniary interest contrary to Standing Order 86(3); - (h) demonstrates or makes disruptive utterances against the suspension of a named Senator; - attempts to or causes disorder of whatever nature during an address by the President or a visiting dignitary pursuant to Standing Order 25: - (j) uses violence against a Senator or other person in the Senate or Committee; - disrupts or attempts to disrupt the Speaker's Procession;

-- (e) deliberately gives false information to the Senate; - (f) votes more than once in breach of these Standing Orders or persistently fails to record abstention in a division; - (g) votes on any question in which the Senator has a pecuniary interest contrary to Standing Order 80(3); - (h) demonstrates or makes disruptive utterances against the suspension of a named Senator; - (i) attempts to or causes disorder of whatever nature during an address by the President or a visiting dignitary pursuant to Standing Order 25: - (j) uses violence against a Senator or other person in the Senate or Committee; - (k) disrupts or attempts to disrupt the Speaker's Procession; - (l) removes or attempts to remove the mace from its place in the Chamber; - (m) commits any other breach of these Standing Orders, that in the opinion of the Speaker, constitutes gross disorderly conduct. - (2) The Speaker may call a Senator whose conduct is grossly disorderly to order, and shall order the Senator to withdraw immediately from the precincts of Parliament-
+- (l) removes or attempts to remove the mace from its place in the Chamber; - (m) commits any other breach of these Standing Orders, that in the opinion of the Speaker, constitutes gross disorderly conduct. - (2) The Speaker may call a Senator whose conduct is grossly disorderly to order, and shall order the Senator to withdraw immediately from the precincts of Parliament- - (a) on the first occasion, for a maximum of three sitting days, including the sitting day of suspension; and - (b) on the second or subsequent occasion during the same session, for a minimum of seven sitting days and a maximum of twenty-one sitting days, including the day of suspension;

-- (a) on the first occasion, for a maximum of three sitting days, including the sitting day of suspension; and - (b) on the second or subsequent occasion during the same session, for a minimum of seven sitting days and a maximum of twenty-one sitting days, including the day of suspension;
+118. Senator may be suspended after being named

-112. Senator may be suspended after being named
+- (1) Any Senator may at any time, on a point of order, invite the Speaker or the Chairperson of Committees to name another Senator for grossly disorderly conduct, but the decision whether or not to do so shall remain with the Speaker or Chairperson. - (2) Whenever a Senator shall have been named by the Speaker or by the Chairperson, then- - (a) if the breach has been committed by such THE STANDING ORDERS OF THE SENATE

-- (1) Any Senator may at any time, on a point of order, invite the Speaker or the Chairperson of Committees to name another Senator for grossly disorderly conduct, but the decision whether or not to do so shall remain with the Speaker or Chairperson. - (2) Whenever a Senator shall have been named by the Speaker or by the Chairperson, then- - (a) if the breach has been committed by such Senator in the Senate, a Motion shall be made by any other Senator present "That, such Senator (naming the Senator) be suspended from the service of the Senate", and the Speaker shall forthwith put the question thereon, no amendment, adjournment, or debate being allowed;
+Senator in the Senate, a Motion shall be made by any other Senator present "That, such Senator (naming the Senator) be suspended from the service of the Senate", and the Speaker shall forthwith put the question thereon, no amendment, adjournment, or debate being allowed;